splorp/tersus/readme.md

 The Tersus theme is absolutely free and conveniently licensed under GPL.
 You may use it for personal or commercial projects, as you see fit.
 Please refer to the [license.txt](https://github.com/splorp/tersus/blob/master/license.txt) file included with the source for more information.

 Portions of the stylesheets are based on the [YUI CSS Reset](http://developer.yahoo.com/yui/reset/) and [YUI CSS Base](http://developer.yahoo.com/yui/base/) tools provided as part of the [Yahoo!
 User Interface Library](http://developer.yahoo.com/yui/).
-All of the [YUI Library](http://developer.yahoo.com/yui/) components are provided free of charge under a liberal [BSD license](http://yuilibrary.com/license/).
-Copyright © 2012 Yahoo!
-Inc. All rights reserved.
+All of the [YUI Library](http://developer.yahoo.com/yui/ "Copyright © Yahoo!
+Inc. All rights reserved") components are provided free of charge under a liberal [BSD license](http://yuilibrary.com/license/).

 The [HTML5 Shiv](https://github.com/aFarkas/html5shiv) script is licensed under MIT/GPL2.